 -

-Bake in the preheated oven for 22-25 minutes or until a took pick inserted in the center comes out clean
+Bake for 23–25 minutes, or until the tops are golden and a toothpick inserted near the center comes out clean.

 Nutrition